Seris370/Caching-Task/README.md

 Time taken: 1.4773468971252441
 ```

-You can check the json database at `data/database`, but it may crash.
+You can check the json database at `data/database`.

 4. Stop the redis server.